Note 3 - Summary of Significant Accounting Policies

 Foreign Currency Translation

 The functional currency of each Company-operated foreign location is the respective local currency.
 Assets and liabilities are translated into U.S. dollars using the current period-end exchange rate and income and expense amounts are translated using the average exchange rate for the period in which the transaction occurred.
-Resulting translation adjustments are reported as a component of Accumulated other comprehensive loss within shareholders’ equity.
+Resulting translation adjustments are reported as a component of accumulated other comprehensive income (loss) within shareholders’ equity.

 The Company accounts for repurchased common stock on a trade date basis under the cost method and includes such treasury stock as a component of its shareholders’ equity.
 We account for the formal retirement of treasury stock by deducting its par value from common stock, reducing additional paid-in capital (“APIC”) by the average amount recorded in APIC when the stock was originally issued and any remaining excess of cost deducted from retained earnings.